jmettraux/aac_magic/src/_descriptions_in.md

 Healing arrow.

 Works from 15 feet on only.
-Grants 1d3 + _élan_ HP to the target.
+Grants 1d6 + _élan_ HP to the target.
 Does not stabilize a Mortally Wounded creature.

+## Turquoise Hand

+Healing hand.

+Gives back (1d6 + _élan_) HPs to the targetted creature or stabilizes it (back to 1 HP and not Mortally Wounded.

 ## Turquoise Hut